Parrot Cichlids

 The latest invention that I am aware of is the lipstick parrot cichlid.

-The colors are in essence tattoed onto the body.
+The colors are tattoed onto the body.
 I believe this one is supposed to look like it has flowers on its sides.
 Is this what we want to be doing to other animals simply for our own pleasure?

 Bottom line:

-If you were thinking about getting a blood parrot cichlid, but haven't yet, I strongly urge you to consider getting a real cichlid instead.
+If you were thinking about getting a blood parrot cichlid, but have not yet, I strongly urge you to consider getting a real cichlid instead.
 For example, try something like the convict cichlid or shell dwellers if you have a small tank, or the midas cichlid if you have a 70 gallon tank or larger.
 Or any of the rift lake cichlids, or how about pike cichlids?
 Apistogrammas are intriguing.
 The cichlids from Madagascar are becoming more available.
 Some of the West African river cichlids are unbeatable for fascinating behavior..... so many cichlids, so little time.

 [Go Back to Contents]